 How to go wild camping in Argentina when you don’t have a tent?
 Most of the time, to camp or not to camp is a decision that you take before even flying over.
 Either you decide to pack the cumbersome tent the best you can, happy to carry the extra weight.
-That’s when you’ve got something in mind; maybe you’re up for hitchhiking Chile’s Carretera Austral or visiting Torres del Paine National Park.
+That’s when you’ve got something in mind; maybe you’re up for hitchhiking Chile’s Carretera Austral or visiting Torres del Paine National Park to do the W trek.
 Or you decide against it and leave home both the tent and your hopes to ever (wild) camp.
 Well, in Argentina we came up with an alternative, thanks to this wild camping adventure we had in northern Patagonia.

 This South America travel story contains absolutely no trace of affiliate links whatsoever.
 Ain’t that rad?
 That’s because we spend a minimal amount of money on our travels.
 Pick your dream destination and read our guides to find out how.

 Call us softies if you want but we didn’t want to backpack 6 months in South America carrying a tent.
 It’s the kind of items that comes in extremely handy every now and then; the rest of the time, you swear by all the gods that you’ll throw that goddamn thing away.
 That’s if you don’t forget it somewhere, when you’re couchsurfing or hitchhiking.

 Our South American trip eventually lasted 10 months.
 And I’m sure that the fact that our arms weren’t sore from carrying extra weight helped in the decision making.
 So all in all, we were very happy that we didn’t bring a tent to South America.
 But we got even happier when we managed to get one anyway, right at the time when we needed it.
 This is how the story goes…